mcoblenz/CSE210/about.md

 To pass the comprehensive exam for the course, you must earn a final exam grade of B- and an individual contribution to team success grade of B-.

+## Pass/fail

+If you take this class pass/fail, we will grade your work as usual.
+At the end of the course, we will map final grades of B- and above to "pass" and grades lower than B- to "fail."

 ## Academic Integrity

 Teamwork and collaboration are critical to success in software engineering.
 In individual homework assignments, I ask students to follow a *whiteboard policy*: you may discuss the homework assignments with anyone you like in front of a whiteboard.
 However, after you are done, erase the whiteboard, and each student should write their own submissions.
 You must write the names of those you collaborated with in your submissions.